leguteape/MixiD/README.md

 ## Notes and To Do

-* Currently only tested on iD14 and iD14 MKII, but should work with every iD series interface.
 * Support list can be found [here](https://github.com/TheOnlyJoey/MixiD/wiki/Support-List)
+  * As of 17 December 2025 all known iD interfaces should be functional to some degree
-  * Please add your USB iD and amount of input/output details in an Issue so it can be added and verified in an update.
+  * If a new device gets released, please add your USB iD and amount of input/output details in an [Issue](https://github.com/TheOnlyJoey/MixiD/issues) so it can be added and verified in an update.
-* More usb ID's need to be added together with proper channel information to support all remaining iD interfaces.
 * The protocol is mostly figured out, just needs verification/testing
+   * Reading information back from the interfaces is still in progress.
+   * Things like VU meters and some switches/modes have yet to be implemented
 * Technically works on macOS
    * Should probably not use on Windows
 * UI needs some additional work